Finding out the cost of switching from landlines to VoIP isn’t straightforward.

 ✅ Increased Business Continuity

-In the face of unexpected outages, the quick rerouting capabilities of VoIP ensures that business communication remains uninterrupted.
+In the face of unexpected outages, the quick rerouting capabilities of VoIP ensure that business communication remains uninterrupted.
 High uptime is often part of the service-level agreements with VoIP providers, affirming a reliable communication backbone for businesses.

 Nextiva has eight redundant data centers located across North America.
 This means your team has ultra-high reliability and accessibility, as well as superior call quality.
 In addition, the network is actively monitored to ensure nothing stands in the way of you talking with your customers.